BOSTON -- When Mirko Chardin was 14, one of his best friends was shot and killed while being robbed of a pair of sneakers.

 Chardin's lawyers say many states have similar laws, but they do not contain lifetime bans like the Massachusetts law.

-George said Chardin went to college and graduate school, earning a Ph.D. in teaching.
-Now 33, he is married and works as an administrator at a charter school.
+George said Chardin went to college and graduate school, earning a Ph.D.

 He applied for a license to carry a gun because he has a part-time job at a used-car business and wants one for self-defense because he carries large amounts of cash to car auctions, George said.